ekmett/unpacked-containers/README.md

 This is a related set of packages that provide unpacked versions of `containers` using backpack

-This can remove a level of indirection on the heap, and remove a ton of code sise inflation caused by the excessive use of `INLINEABLE` that was necessary before.
+This can remove a level of indirection on the heap, and remove a ton of code size inflation caused by the excessive use of `INLINEABLE` that was necessary before.

 Contact Information